What Is The Most Common Custody Arrangement In California?

 The primary consideration is the child’s best interests.
 The court evaluates factors such as the child’s age, health, emotional bonds with each parent, and any special needs they may have.

-You Might Also Like What Happens If You Get A DUI In Los Angeles?
+You Might Also Like What Happens If You Don T Stand Up When They Say All Rise In Court?

 2. Parent-Child Relationship